 Let’s look at another indicator to see what it may tell us.

 Since 1985, the Arizona Real Estate Center has computed what it calls “affordability indexes” for the Greater Phoenix area and several nearby cities.

 The index was invented as a guide to predict market activity.
 When the index value is 100, the typical home buyer (based on the current median resale price and household income) would be able to afford a median-priced home at the stated effective interest rate.
 A lower index value indicates less availability of affordable single-family homes.

-The affordability index for the areas selected for the study shows a significant reduction in the availability of that this type of housing within the means of the ordinary consumer.
+The affordability index for the areas selected for the study shows significant reduction in the availability of this type of housing within the means of the ordinary consumer.
 Whether this data can be used as a reliable indicator for other groups and other types of housing is arguable, but it does beg the question “how much longer will the market be able to sustain a situation where both sellers and buyers can apparently benefit by getting involved in the market?

 The short answer is that these conditions can remain so long as they are supported by the market.

 So when we take a long look at the larger picture we must ask ourselves whether we can realistically expect to realize more potential gain or value now or at some time in the future and it is very reasonable to conclude that the best possible time to buy or sell Arizona really is now.